Category: Evening MBA (page 1 of 10)

 As Matt Bowen (Evening MBA) summarized, sponsorship facilitates “this great synergy where what you learn on Monday, you can apply on Tuesday and what is learned on Tuesday gets applied on Wednesday, and so on.”
 When companies sponsor tuition, they reap the benefits of elevated employee skills and can quickly apply emerging lessons at work.
 The outcome is growth and mobility for both sponsored professionals and their supportive employers alike.

 Pursuing an MBA while maintaining your career is a challenging yet rewarding path that leads to immense personal and professional growth.
-By securing employer sponsorship, financial barriers can be reduced, and unique opportunities unlocked.
+By securing employer tuition support, financial barriers are reduced and unique opportunities are unlocked.
 With transparent communication, shared vision, and ongoing collaboration, employees and companies together reap the multitude of benefits from this valuable investment.
 The outcome is strategically aligned career progression, optimized talent development, and synergistic gains on both sides.
 Now equipped with tips for securing sponsorship, you can confidently initiate the conversation and put plans in motion to propel yourself toward your next-level goals.

 Visit Texas McCombs MBA to learn more about our programs and upcoming events or take a peek into student life on Instagram.
 For any inquiries, don’t hesitate to reach out to the MBA Admissions Team.
 We look forward to connecting with you on your journey to success.